Housing - Miranda Hall - How to Pick a Smart Lock

 When groups of lesbians started to break into and squat vacant council properties across London in the early 1970s, they had to learn how to install locks for their new homes.
 As working-class women and single mothers were denied access to standard social housing designed around the needs of the nuclear family, Yale barrels and copies of keys passed from hand to hand allowed them to collectively define their own conditions of access.
 They knocked down walls between terraced houses to enable radical experiments in collective living and shared childcare.

 With the introduction of “Right to Buy” policy schemes and the subsequent loss of over 2.1 million council homes throughout the 1980s, squatters in London were either violently evicted or granted tenancies.
 But today, communal living is making a comeback, with a nexus of tech, real estate, and finance appropriating its radical history.
-Tube station are filled with adverts for new “co-living” schemes with Soviet-style red-and-black graphics and slogans like “Join the Rental Rebellion.”
+Tube stations are filled with adverts for new “co-living” schemes with Soviet-style red-and-black graphics and slogans like “Join the Rental Rebellion.”

 Co-living spaces don’t sell flats, they sell “lifestyles”—a bundling of services from housekeeping and superfast WiFi to rooftop yoga brunching, coffee machine caravans, and Sky Sports.
 Boosted by a £1bn government fund, they are part of the burgeoning “build-to-rent” market, largely comprised of massive purpose-built blocks of rental homes managed by a single company rather than individual landlords.1